jinvim/dotfiles/README.md

 # dotfiles

-This is updated repo that uses bare git.
+This is updated repo that uses stow.

 WIP